-A team of researchers at the Massachusetts Institute of Technology has concluded distributed renewable-energy resources, such as rooftop solar systems, raise costs and make electric systems more vulnerable to emergencies and terrorist-related outages.
+In a comprehensive analysis of the dramatic changes sweeping through global electricity markets, a team of researchers at the Massachusetts Institute of Technology (MIT) has concluded distributed renewable-energy resources, such as rooftop solar systems, raise costs and make electric systems more vulnerable to emergencies and terrorist-related outages.

 The December 2016 study, titled “The Utility of the Future: An MIT Energy Initiative Response to an Industry in Transition,” explores the impact of emerging technologies on the distribution of electric power worldwide—including distributed generation, energy storage systems, and smart electronics—on electric power systems.